You are here: Programs & Courses » Master's Programs » Mannheim Master in Management Analytics (Part-Time) » Program Structure and Curriculum

 The course is divided in four parts:

 In marketing, social media are not only a means of communicating with customers, but also offer the opportunity to better understand customers.
-Participants will learn how to gain new marketing insights from social media data using analytical methods.
+You will learn how to gain new marketing insights from social media data using analytical methods.
 Basic skills of social media listening, social monitoring and the importance of countless social media metrics are taught.
 In addition, it will be shown in a practice-oriented manner how social media data can be used to gain insights into the market structure and consumer perception of a brand.

 People are often referred to as the most important asset of a company, data now as the oil of the 21st century.
 It is therefore not surprising that people analytics is seen as a crucial factor in human resource management practice.
 Instead of listening to intuition and gut feeling, analytical approaches and insights can now drive decision-making in companies.
 People analytics facilitates this data-driven decision-making to improve decision quality in various areas of HR such as employee engagement, recruitment, performance management, and leadership.